Miyunn/FP-app/README.md

-# FP-app
+# Application for the final project

- Final project app
+ -Alphabet Training application